 Lip reduction is where the lips are reduced to help correct lips which are too prominent for the face.

-Lip reduction is an office based procedure with local anesthesia.
+Lip reduction is an office-based procedure with local anesthesia.
 Lip reduction is typically done with dissolve sutures.
-It is possible to have procedure performed in the office and drive back or fly back same day.
+It is possible to have the procedure performed in the office and drive back or fly back the same day.
 This is based on not receiving any sedative medication.

 Why perform a lip reduction?